jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Examples of schemes.md

 ---

-The topology of affine space is also similar to the affine.
+The topology of affine space is also similar to that of the affine line.
 Instead of just having a nearly cofinite topology for the whole space, each of the embedded curves looks kind of like the affine line.
 Each curve is a closed set of its own, with a generic point and the points "on the curve".
 Finite unions of these curves are closed sets.

 ##### _example:_ the closed sets of $\mathbb{A}^{2}_{\mathbb{C}}$